pyeventsourcing/eventsourcing/docs/topics/application.rst

 aggregate by calling the base class ``save()`` method.

-The application's ``make_it_so()`` method is a command method that obtains an existing ``World`` aggregate from the repository,then calls the aggregate's command method ``make_it_so()``, and then saves the aggregate by calling the application's ``save()`` method.
+The application's ``make_it_so()`` method is a command method that obtains an existing ``World`` aggregate from the repository, then calls the aggregate's command method ``make_it_so()``, and then saves the aggregate by calling the application's ``save()`` method.